ZuoweiWang/full-stack/README.md

 # full-stack
-This project is from font-end to full-stack...
+This project will help you from the role of front-end to full-stack transformation.